thkwznk/aseprite-scripts/ROADMAP.md

 Unreleased:

 - [Improvement] Rework dialog to use nested menus
+- [Feature] Add separate keypad controls dialog with buttons for switching layers up/down, changing their visibility, locking them and changing frames

 Update v2.0.0:

 - [Fix] After changing displays a dialog can be stuck out of screen
 - [Fix] Opening a submenu too close to the bottom of the screen the subdialog is clipped
-- [Improvement] Add sliders to resize color in the palette and thumbnails on the timeline
 - [Improvement] Add a button to make a new brush from selection
-- [Improvement] Add buttons for switching layers up/down, changing their visibility, locking them, and selecting layer content
+- [Improvement] Add a button for selecting layer content
 - [Improvement] Deselect?
 Invert selection?
 - [Fix] Clear can delete a layer, it shouldn't
 - [Change] Remove the Command button